Home » Edinburgh » Real Mary King’s Close tickets

 Some say the Doctor never got the money.

-Others believe that he fought a case against the Council, and after a decade or so, got what was due to him.
+Others believe that he fought a case against the Council and got what was due to him after a decade or so.

-Around this time, the Old City authorities were worried about losing trade to Edinburgh’s New Town, so they agreed to build a Royal Exchange right opposite St Giles Cathedral.
+Around this time, the Old City authorities worried about losing trade to Edinburgh’s New Town, so they agreed to build a Royal Exchange opposite St Giles Cathedral.

-This spot was exactly where Mary King’s Close with its streets and houses stood.
+This spot was where Mary King’s Close stood with its streets and houses.

 The builders didn’t knock down the houses.
-Instead, they took the top floors off and used the lower levels as the Royal Exchange’s foundations.
+Instead, they removed the top floors and used the lower levels as the Royal Exchange’s foundations.

-The other end of Mary King’s Close got demolished in 1853 to build Cockburn Street.
+The other end of Mary King’s Close was demolished in 1853 to build Cockburn Street.

-Since the ground slopes in that region, the houses closer to the Royal Mile got destroyed, but those further away got buried intact.
+Since the ground slopes in that region, the houses closer to the Royal Mile were destroyed, but those further away were buried intact.

 Even though it was buried under the Royal Exchange, people didn’t abandon Mary King’s Close completely.